BluePhragmites/Barnsley-Fern/README.md

 Use IFS to produce Barnsley Fern

 # note
-the source of matlab in the ./matlab \n the source of matlab in the ./python
+the source of matlab in the ./matlab
+the source of matlab in the ./python

 # the transform style of IFS is Y=K*x+b
 # first transform